robincornett/display-featured-image-genesis/readme.txt

 4. Quickly see the featured image assigned to each post or term.

 == Upgrade Notice ==
-3.0.1: fixed default image not being included in image selection

-3.0.0: potential breaking changes. new minimum WP version supported is 4.4!
+3.0.2: fixed plugin metabox not showing in the block editor (WordPress 5.0) 3.0.1: fixed default image not being included in image selection 3.0.0: potential breaking changes. new minimum WP version supported is 4.4!
 Also, widgets have been updated, shortcodes introduced, and new settings/post meta for more image control.

 == Changelog ==

+= 3.0.2 =
+* fixed: metabox now properly shows in the block editor (WordPress 5.0)
+* changed: settings page organization

 = 3.0.1 =
 * fixed: check for default featured image